Arash-abraham/Oscar/README.md

 ## Oscar Keylogger 🕵️‍♂️

 A powerful tool to generate a customizable keylogger payload for Windows.
 It captures keystrokes and sends them discreetly to your Telegram bot.
+**⚠Warning**: This tool is for educational purposes or authorized security testing only.
+Unauthorized keylogging is illegal and unethical.

 ---
 ## Features 🔥